 The Guides to Social Policy Law is a collection of publications designed to assist decision makers administering social policy law.
 The information contained in this publication is intended only as a guide to relevant legislation/policy.
 The information is accurate as at the date listed at the bottom of the page, but may be subject to change.
 To discuss individual circumstances please contact Services Australia.

-6.6.3 Non-entitlement to FTB Part A &/or FTB Part B due to underestimation of income
+6.6.3 Non-entitlement to FTB based on an estimate due to underestimation of income - exceptions

 Summary